AFLplusplus/AFLplusplus/docs/custom_mutators.md

     This method is called at the start of each trimming operation and receives the initial buffer.
-It should return the amount of iteration steps possible on this input (e.g. if your input has n elements and you want to remove them one by one, return n, if you do a binary search, return log(n), and so on).
+It should return the amount of iteration steps possible on this input (e.g., if your input has n elements and you want to remove them one by one, return n, if you do a binary search, return log(n), and so on).

     If your trimming algorithm doesn't allow to determine the amount of (remaining) steps easily (esp. while running), then you can alternatively